No-Country/c8-16-t-javareact/README.md

 * modelMapper dependency
 * RestExceptionHandler and ApiErrorDTO that responses a JSON with error message.
 * ErrorEnum for handling messages return in response, and not hardcode.
+* Add Logger dependency, for easy debugging process if you need.